ImBearChild/tarpitd.py/README.md

 [中文](./README.zh.md) | [Document](https://imbearchild.github.io/tarpitd.py)

-Tarpitd.py is a daemon that contains different response pattern, designed to emulate common internet services in a way that can disrupt client activities, potentially slowing them down or causing crashes.
+Tarpitd.py is a daemon that implements various response patterns to emulate common internet services, designed to disrupt client activities by slowing them down or causing crashes.

 This lightweight, single-file Python program is built for low resource consumption.
 Its primary goal is to deter malicious or misbehaving clients by intentionally decelerating their interactions.